 - The wide-angle lenses might lose some of the wide-angle effects

 - The backgrounds can be more in focus.
 In other words, they can be somehow distracting.

 - Generally, the small sensors result in more noise and less fine detail

 - If a need to switch to the full frame camera arises later, you will not be able to use the APS-C specific lenses.

 - APS-C cameras come with smaller sensors.
 They come with a lesser light-capturing surface area.
 That provides them disadvantaged in weak light situations.

 Remember that the two types of cameras can serve you the same way, but they will offer different results.

-There is a high expectation on the level of performance.
+There is a high expectation of the level of performance.
 And the features, which again increase the price.
-A full frame camera will provide great results, but you have to invest in capacious storage too.
+A full frame camera will provide excellent results, but you have to invest in extensive storage too.